freedomofpress/securedrop/docs/onboarding.rst

 repository <Download the SecureDrop repository>`, then return here to continue setting up the *Journalist Workstation*.

-Once you've done this, run the install script to configure the shortcuts for the Source and *Journalist Interfaces*: ::
+Once you've done this, use the ``securedrop-admin`` script to configure the shortcuts for the Source and *Journalist Interfaces*: ::

+  ./securedrop-admin setup
   ./securedrop-admin tailsconfig

 If you did not copy over the ``app-source-ths`` and ``app-journalist-aths``